matihost/monorepo/java/apps/mq/client/README.md

   * Warning: Ensure `app-config.mqsc` in `k8s\apps\mq` contains correct Linux user of your workspace (currently it is `mati` user) mapped to `app` user on MQ server side.

-  * MQ_TLS=true required that MQ servier is deployed with TLS=true option
+  * MQ_TLS=true required that MQ server is deployed with TLS=true option

 * Sample executions running from container (`make *-container`) uses user `app` for authentication.